Information

 Parrying Cyber Attacks

 Transmission of news, transportation, industrial production, research, administration – modern information and communication technologies are needed in all areas.
 Advancing interconnection to respond to digital trends, such as future power grids, Industry 4.0, smart homes, or self-driving cars, increases the number of potential targets for cyber criminals.
 At the same time, the number of cyber attacks is increasing continuously.
 Such attacks on digital infrastructure by criminals or state organizations threaten prosperity and security of our societies.
 In the end, even freedom and democracy are in danger.
-Scientists of the KASTEL Competence Center for IT Security of KIT are working on parrying such cyber attacks that are extremely dangerous to highly developed countries.
+Scientists of the KASTEL Institute of Information Security and Dependability of KIT are working on parrying such cyber attacks that are extremely dangerous to highly developed countries.

 Robot Helpers at the Household and Workplace